Revolt of the Brotherhoods: Second phase, 1520-1521: War

 The moderate Joan Llorenç died in 1520, and was replaced by Vicent Peris.
 The death of Llorenç robbed the moderate faction (including Caro, Sorolla, and Montfort), concerned with the good governance of Valencia, of its strongest voice; the radical faction took power (including Urgellés, Estellés, Peris, and Borrell) which sought land reform and a social revolution to reduce the power of the aristocracy.
 Peris took an extremely aggressive stand toward both the nobles and the Muslims.

 In the summer of 1520, some military actions occurred such as an assault on the viscounty of Xelva, the pillage of noble palaces, and the redistribution of nearby land.
 The Moorish quarters of the city of Valencia were attacked and burned after an accusation of collaboration with the nobility.
 However, the war did not truly expand until June 1521.
 The royalists were separated into two groups.
 In the south, the viceroy personally led a force based out of Denia.
 Andalusian nobles sent an army to assist as well, headed by Pedro Fajardo, 1st Marquis of los Vélez.
 In the north, Alonso de Aragon, the Duke of Segorbe, captained a force.
 The Germanies took over several cities at once: in the north, the regions of the Maestrat and Camp de Morvedre; and in the south, in Alzira, Xàtiva, Gandia, and Elx.

-In the north, the agermanats led by Jaime Ros suffered two defeats in short succession, first in the Battle of Orpesa and afterwards in the Battle of Almenara.
-The southern front saw more success, as the rebels commanded by Vicent Peris took the castle of Xàtiva and won an important victory in the Battle of Gandia against the personal troops of the viceroy on July 23, 1521.
-After the battle, the agermanats looted the town and farmland of the Gandia region, and undertook a campaign of forced baptisms upon all the Muslims of the Safor.
+In the north, the Agermanats led by Jaime Ros suffered two defeats in short succession, first in the Batlle of Oropesa and afterwards in the Battle of Almenara.
+The southern front saw more success, as the rebels commanded by Vicent Peris took the castle of Xàtiva and won an important victory in the Battle of Gandia against the personal troops of the Viceroy on July 23, 1521.
+After the battle, the Agermanats looted the town and farmland of the Gandia region, and undertook a campaign of forced baptisms upon all the Muslims of the Safor.

 After this quick succession of battles, the leadership of the Germanies fell into disarray.
 The Valencian bourgeoisie favored some form of negotiated exit, while the military leaders urged the Germanies to fight on.
-Distracted by internal disputes, the agermanats suffered a crushing defeat a mere week after their victory at Gandia in the Battle of Oriola.
-The Marquis of Los Vélez commanded the victorious royal army manned with reinforcements from Andalusia, and approximately 4,000 agermanats were killed.
-Almost all of the south of the Kingdom of Valencia fell back into royalist hands.
-The Council of Thirteen resigned, and three months later, on November 1, the City of Valencia surrendered to the royalist army.
+Distracted by internal disputes, the Agermanats suffered a crushing defeat a mere week after their victory at Gandia in the Battle of Oriola.
+The Marquis of Los Vélez commanded the victorious royal army manned with reinforcements from Andalusia, and approximately 4,000 Agermanats were killed.
+Almost all of the south of the Kingdom of Valencia fell back into Royalist hands.
+The Council of Thirteen resigned, and three months later, on November 1, the City of Valencia surrendered to the Royalist army.